2BitWizard/GB_Mini_Camera/README.md

 - Good quality solder wire/flux or solder paste;
 - Isopropanol to clean all the mess;
 - A magnifying system like an USB microscope or binocular magnifiers;
-- A GBxCart flasher and FlashGBX;
+- A GBxCart flasher and FlashGBX software;
 - An overall skill in soldering SMD components.

 ## What to fit it with